We speak multiple languages :

 Who is a Good Candidate for Denture Stabilization?

-At Franklin Dental Centre, we create personalized treatment plans based on your individual needs, oral health, and goals.
+At Fort McMurray Smiles, we create personalized treatment plans based on your individual needs, oral health, and goals.
 You may be a great candidate for denture stabilization if you:

 If you’re unsure, our friendly team is happy to schedule a consultation even on evenings or weekends to evaluate your needs and walk you through your options.